 It is also important for individuals who have sustained an ACL injury to take steps to prevent further injury.
 This may include wearing proper protective gear during activities, such as knee braces or pads, and following proper technique when participating in sports or other high-impact activities.
 It may also be helpful to focus on improving overall muscle strength and balance to reduce the risk of future injuries.

 In summary, ACL injuries are common, particularly in athletes, and can range from mild to severe.
 Proper diagnosis and treatment are essential for a successful outcome.
-Rehabilitation, including physical therapy and other conservative measures, can help to restore normal function to the affected knee and prevent further injury.
-By following a thorough rehabilitation program and taking steps to prevent further injury, individuals who have sustained an ACL injury can achieve a full and successful recovery
+Rehabilitation, including physical therapy and other conservative measures, can help restore the affected knee’s normal function and prevent further injury.
+By following a thorough rehabilitation program and preventing further injury, individuals who have sustained an ACL injury can achieve a full and successful recovery.